vzachari/IronSmithQSM/README.md

 **Column1** = Subj (nominal subject variable e.g. S0001 or 01 or Xanthar_The_Destroyer)
 **Column2** = MEDI_No <-- This is case sensitive
+**Column3** =
-**Column3** = Absolute path to directory with MPR/MEMPR files
+**Either** absolute path to directory with MPR/MEMPR files **OR** absolute path to a single NIFTI (.nii or .nii.gz) MPR/MEMPR file
-*(e.g. /home/subjecs/S01/MPR)*
+*(e.g. /home/subjects/S01/MPR **OR** /home/subjects/S01/MPR/S01_MEMPR.nii.gz)*

+**If a single NIFTI (.nii or .nii.gz) MPR/MEMPR file is provided:**
+File can have any name.
+File can have multiple time-points, each corresponding to a different echo (RMS will be calculated).
+File can have a single echo/time-point.

+**If path to directory with MPR/MEMPR files is provided:**

-**MPR/MEMPR files can be:**
+*MPR/MEMPR files in provided folder can be:*

 a) DICOMS

 Only MPR/MEMPR DICOMS should be present in the MPR folder if you want Ironsmith to process DICOMS.
 If NIFTI files exist together with DICOMS, they will be selected instead (see "b" below).

-b) Multiple .nii/.nii.gz files each corresponding to a different echo.
+b) Multiple .nii/.nii.gz files each corresponding to a different echo (will be catenated and RMS will be calculated).

 To make sure the correct files are selected, each NIFTI file needs to have _e# in the file name, where # is the echo number.
 *(e.g. S0001_MEMPR_e1.nii.gz, S0001_MEMPR_e2.nii.gz...)*
 This is the default **dcm2niix** output format for multiple echos.

-c) Single .nii/nii.gz file with multiple timepoints, each corresponding to a different echo.
+c) Single .nii/nii.gz file with multiple time-points, each corresponding to a different echo (RMS will be calculated).
 This single NIFTI file can have any name.

-d) Single .nii/nii.gz file with a single echo/timepoint.
+d) Single .nii/nii.gz file with a single echo/time-point.
 This can be rms/averaged across echos or just a single echo T1 MPRAGE.
-This single NIFTI file can have any name.
+This single NIFTI file can have any name and will be used as is.

 **Column4** = Absolute path including filename to QSM magnitude image
 *(e.g. /home/subjecs/S01/QSM/QSM_Magnitude.nii.gz)*